Dalle2fan/MC-SeedLocator/README.md

 2. Select Minecraft version and edition
 3. Set search center using coordinates or spawn point
 4. Set the seed requirments (such as at least 1 village and Cherry Grove within 500 block search radius from spawn for example)
-6. Run the scan, might taKe a few minutes depending on the rarity of the seed requirements
+6. Run the scan, might take a few minutes depending on the rarity of the seed requirements

 ## **Installation**